arthurfiorette/axios-cache-interceptor/new-docs/src/guide/invalidating-cache.md

 ### Updating cache through network

-Sometimes, the mutation you made is not simple enough and would need a lot of copy-paste service code to replicate all changes the backend made, turning it into a maintenance nightmare.
+Sometimes, the mutation you made is not simple enough and would need a lot of copied service code to replicate all changes the backend made, turning it into a duplication and maintenance nightmare.

 In those cases, you can just invalidate the cache and let the next request be forwarded to the server, and updating the cache with the new network response.